Currency:

 Examples of such buttons can be found, for example, in this blog article.
 They are located in two places: at the top of the message and on the side of the screen.
 In the mobile version, these buttons change their position and "stick" to the bottom edge of the workspace.

-If you want to have this type of button on your site and are also using WordPress, then your task is much easier.
+If you want to have this type of button on your site and you are also using WordPress, then your task is much easier.
 One of the most popular (free) social media button plugins is the Simple Share Buttons Adder.
-I recommend it in good conscience.
+I recommend it with a clear conscience.

-Headings help search engine robots better understand the content of the entire text.
+Thanks to headings, search engine robots can better understand the content of the entire text.
 You have the opportunity to tell them which rubrics are more important.
-This is achieved by proper use of heading ranks (the higher the number next to the "h", the less important the heading).
+This is achieved by proper use of title ranks (the higher the number next to the "h", the less important the title).

 Weave numbers into your post titles

-It’s hard to find an SEO and user experience guide that doesn’t would be this advice.
-The use of numbers in job titles has a significant impact on several issues:
+It's hard to find an SEO and user experience guide that doesn't include this tip.
+The use of numbers in job titles has a significant impact on several questions:

-• warns users in advance that they may expect a bulleted list to appear in text
+• warns users in advance that they may expect a bulleted list to appear in the text

-• combined with words such as "tips", "recommendations", "secrets" or "techniques", increases CTR (click through rate)
+• combined with words like "tips", "recommendations", "secrets" or "techniques" increases CTR (click through rate)

-By the way, take a look at the title of the post you're currently reading.
+By the way, take a look at the title of the post you are currently reading.
 It also has a number inside.
 It is important, however, that it is not written in verbal form, because then it reaches our human mind more slowly.

-Detailing a topic is well received by both users and search engine robots.
+A thorough presentation of the topic is well received by both users and search engine robots.
 Almost every SEO and user experience guide talks about this.
-However, the difference lies in how the theme is implemented.
+However, the difference lies in how the theme mentioned is implemented.

-Long content is useful because it can allow more doubt.
-It also serves as the basis for weaving more images into content, which (when used wisely) can greatly enhance the appeal of almost any text.
+Long content is useful because it can resolve more doubts.
+It also serves as the basis for weaving more images into content, which (when used skillfully) can greatly increase the appeal of almost any text.

-This fact is also highly regarded by search engines, as it greatly increases the likelihood that a particular subpage will rank higher in the list of results.
+This fact is also highly valued by search engines as it greatly increases the likelihood that a particular subpage will rank higher in the list of results.

-SEO and user experience guidance - why two concepts together?
+SEO and user experience guide - why two concepts together?

 The answer is very simple: SEO and user experience have a lot in common.

-It's because Google's search engine algorithms more and more trying to imitate human behavior patterns.
-They strive to ensure that everything that is useful to people is also positively perceived by search engine robots.
+This is because Google's search engine algorithms are increasingly trying to mimic human behavior patterns.
+They strive to ensure that everything that is useful to people is positively perceived by search engine robots.

 FIND OUT HOW TO GET A DISCOUNTED WEBSITE